phernama21/bicycle-shop/README.md

 # Tech Challenge - Bicycle Shop

 ## 📋 1.
 Introduction
-On this technical test the challenge was to build a website that allows a bicycle shop owner to sell his bicycles online.
+On this technical test the challenge was to build a website that allows a bicycle shop owner to sell his products online.

 The platform must manage various bicycle components with conditional dependencies between parts, track inventory status, and calculate dynamic pricing where certain combinations affect the final cost.

 The system should also be scalable to accommodate future product beyond bicycles.
 ## 🛠️ 2.
 Tech Stack

 ### Backend
 - Ruby on Rails
 - MySQL